aliyajo/CS5700-Network/Project 6/README.md

   decided to implement a dynamic active and passive measurement determining which replica server to send to.
     - For passive measurement, implemented directing based on geographical location.
-      When the client si requesting content, the DNS server will determine which replica is closest by picking the one with the closest distance.
-This point of the server involves using <a href="https://pypi.org/project/geoip2/0.1.0/">GeoIp2</a>
+      When the client is requesting content, the DNS server will determine which replica is closest by picking the one with the closest distance.
+This point of the server involves using <a href="https://www.geojs.io/">GeoJS</a> get request to determine the coordinates.
       These replica servers closest to the client are then put in an ordered list.
     - For active measurement, this then looked at this ordered list, and determined if the first in the list--which is the closest server-- is overloaded or not.